 International Court of Justice Clerkships

 New York University School of Law was the first American law school to initiate a clerkship program with the International Court of Justice in 2000 and has sent a recent graduate to serve in the ICJ’s Traineeship program every year since then.
-NYU School of Law selects current students or alumni with clerkship experience, familiarity with international law, and fluency in both English and French to work for nine months in The Hague.
+NYU School of Law will nominate at least one graduating student or recent graduate who has familiarity with international law, and good working knowledge of both English and French to work for nine months in The Hague.
 Clerks work with international judges, conduct legal research, draft memoranda and listen to oral arguments on issues in Public International Law.
 For additional details and information about how to apply, please click here.

 Kirkland & Ellis Fellowship